 Transaction in Spring Framework

-In Spring there are two choices for transactions Global and Local.
+In Spring framework there are two choices for transactions, such as, Global and Local transactions.

 Global transaction has the following characteristics: